carbonblack/cbfeeds/README.md

 The "search_query" syntax is particularly noteworthy.
 The following conditions apply for the "search_query" field:

 * the "search_query" syntax is described in CB Enterprise Server Query Overview documentation
-* the query itself should be prepended with either q= or cb.q.<fieldname>=
+* the query itself should be prepended with a q=
 * the query should be percent-encoded.
-This can be accomplished by copying a query from the Carbon Black UI or using a quoting library such as included with python in urllib.
+This can be accomplished in several ways, including:
+** by copying a query from the Carbon Black UI
+** by using a quoting library such as included with python in urllib.
+** by using the included percent_encode_query.py script

 As with all feeds, it is highly recommended to provide initial validation of the feed with the included validate_feed.py script.
+For any feeds that include query IOCs, it is recommended to run feed_query_validate.py in the cbapi github repo.

 ## Performance ramifications of "query" IOC reports